Iraq Petroleum Company: Turkish Petroleum Company

 The forerunner of the Iraq Petroleum Company (IPC) was the Turkish Petroleum Company (TPC), which was established in the early 20th century in the belief that Mesopotamia (Iraq and parts of Syria) contained substantial reservoirs of oil.
+It was created by Calouste Gulbenkian, a British-Armenian oil magnate.

 Since Mesopotamia was an Ottoman possession, early negotiations for an oil concession centered in the empire's capital, Constantinople.
 The first interest was shown by Imperial German banks and companies, already involved in building the Berlin-Baghdad railway.
 On January 31, 1911, in an attempt to bring together the competing British and German interests in the region, a British company known as African and Eastern Concessions Ltd, was formed in which Deutsche Bank held 25% in exchange for their railway concessions and Gulbenkian held 40%.
 Germans working on the Berlin-Baghdad Railway had struck some oil prior to World War I and the wells were afterwards operated by the British military in a very limited capacity.

 On October 23, 1912, this company became the Turkish Petroleum Company (TPC).
 The owners were: